-5 During the past year internal reviews have taken place of provision at the Centre.
-The most recent CEG Central Quality Audit gave the centre a green red-amber-green traffic light system (RAG) rating.
-The report identified good practice in relation to CPD of staff and the effective oversight of the use of virtual learning environment by teaching staff at the Centre.
-Annual monitoring reports for each programme are produced by the Head of Centre and reflect on student performance and feedback from external examiners, staff and students.
-These reports contain an action plan for the coming year though these are not differentiated across different programmes.
+5 During the past year an internal review was undertaken place of provision at the Centre.
+This audit gave the Centre a green red-amber-green traffic light system (RAG) rating.
+Annual monitoring reports for each programme are produced and these reflect on student performance and feedback from external examiners, staff and students.
+These reports contain an action plan for the coming year.

-6 The Centre seeks to involve students in continuous improvement and enhancement of its provision.
+6 The Centre effectively engages students in continuous improvement and enhancement of its provision.
 Student opinion is elicited through end of module surveys, and meetings with student representatives.
-Alumni met by the review team were able to give examples of a range of enhancements implemented by the Centre in response to their feedback.
 Programme Committee meetings have also recently been introduced with staff and student participation across ONCAMPUS centres.
 The effectiveness of these virtual meetings is yet to be fully evaluated by the Provider.
 Students who met the review team stated that the Centre actively sought their opinions and listened to them.

 7 The review team concludes that the Centre has transparent, reliable and valid admissions processes.
 Recruitment, selection and admission of students are undertaken centrally by CEG Central Admissions who work with a network of agents.
 Although a centralised process, the Centre is involved in admissions in various ways.
 Academic entrance requirements are agreed between the Centre and the University and notified to Central Admissions.
 These are published on the website and in centrally generated brochures.
-The Centre is consulted on borderline applications and a decision on their suitability is made by the Head of Centre and, if appropriate, the University.
-The Centre is confident that as a result of careful consideration of borderline applicants, it only admits students capable of completing their programmes satisfactorily.
+The Centre is consulted on borderline applications and a decision on their suitability is made by the Head of Centre.
+The centre is confident that as a result of careful consideration of borderline applicants, it only admits students capable of completing their programmes satisfactorily.
 The Centre is responsible for providing information and welcome packs to students who have accepted offers of places.
 Students who met the review team expressed satisfaction with the admissions process, stating that it was smooth and effective, and that that they had been well informed throughout.

-8 The Centre operates assessment policies that are rigorous and fair.
-Assessment is centrally led by subject and pathway leaders whose role extends across all ONCAMPUS provision including that delivered at Hull.
+8 The review team concludes that the Centre operates assessment policies that are rigorous and fair.
+Assessment is centrally led by subject and pathway leaders whose role extends across all ONCAMPUS centres including that delivered at London.
 Common summative assessments are undertaken across ONCAMPUS.
-The review team were informed of problems with questions set during a recent exam but remedial action was undertaken by the Provider to ensure no students were disadvantaged.
 Standard templates are provided for submission and recording of marks.
-Assessment and assessment related policies, processes and procedures are set out in the ONCAMPUS Quality Manual.
+Assessment and assessment related policies, processes and procedures are set out in the CEG Quality Manual.

 9 Staff at the Centre are involved in assessment in a variety of ways.
-Draft summative assessments are discussed at Subject Group meetings.
+Draft summative assessments are discussed at subject group meetings.
 Formative assessments are developed both centrally and by local teachers.
-Marking is undertaken locally within the framework for standardisation and moderation set out in the Quality Manual.
+Marking is undertaken locally within the framework for standardisation and moderation set out in the Quality manual.
 Feedback to students on formative assessments is provided by the staff at the Centre.
 Wherever possible, assignments are submitted electronically using plagiarism-detection software.
 Assessment is discussed at internal staff meetings.
 Students who met the review team indicated that they were clear about what was expected of them and how their work would be marked.
-They also stated that the feedback they received was timely and helpful; and that they were well briefed on how to avoid plagiarism.
+They also stated that they were well briefed on how to avoid plagiarism.